NA-MIC/ProjectWeek/PW34_2020_Virtual/Projects/SlicerIGT/README.md

 SlicerIGT has been developed since 2012 as an extension for 3D Slicer to support navigated medical interventions.
 For more information, visit the [SlicerIGT website](http://www.slicerigt.org/wp/).

-Breakout room at 3 pm today (Dec 14)
+Breakout room at 3 pm today (Dec 14) - [Agenda and meeting notes](https://docs.google.com/document/d/1laFD-GSYOq-mN0tLomYqcqLwrYXuwiMDU46AVToLcKE/edit#)

 ## Objective